 POTENTIALLY AVOIDABLE MORTALITY

 A potentially avoidable death is one that could have theoretically been avoided given an understanding of causation, the adoption of available disease prevention initiatives and the use of available health care, for persons aged under 75 years.
 All causes of death that make up a potentially avoidable death are categorised into either a treatable or preventable category.
 For a full list of the causes of death that make up potentially avoidable deaths, see Appendix 3, Avoidable Mortality.
-The age-standardised avoidable death rate for all males was 177.3 per 100,000 persons, more than one and a half times higher than the rate for females (104.7 per 100,000).
+The age-standardised avoidable death rate for Aboriginal and Torres Strait Islander Australians was 496.9 per 100,000 persons, over three and a half times higher than for non-Indigenous Australians (135.9 per 100,000).

 |(a) Avoidable deaths is comprised of treatable and preventable deaths.
 See Appendix 3, Avoidable Mortality, for more information. |

-(d) Rate ratio is the male death rate divided by the female death rate.
+(e) Rate ratio is the Aboriginal and Torres Strait Islander rate divided by the non-Indigenous rate.

-(e) Rate difference is the male death rate less the female death rate.
+(f) Rate difference is the Aboriginal and Torres Strait Islander rate less the non-Indigenous rate.